 As the Event Type, select Library Loaded (Page Top).
-Note that when you select the Event Type, Launch pre-populates a name for the event using your selection.
+Note that when you select the Event Type, tags pre-populates a name for the event using your selection.
 Also note that the default order for the event is 50.
-Ordering is a powerful feature in Launch which gives you precise control over the sequence of actions when you have multiple rules that are triggered by the same event.
+Ordering is a powerful feature in tags which gives you precise control over the sequence of actions when you have multiple rules that are triggered by the same event.
 You will use this feature later in the tutorial.

 Click the Keep Changes button